cloud-gov/cg-site/content/docs/services/redis.md

 `redis28` | `standard` | Redis instance with 10 GB storage | Free in Beta
 `redis32` | `standard-ha` | Redis instance with 10 GB storage | Free in Beta

-**Note:** The `standard-ha` plan runs multiple redis instances on different machines, so that service is not interrupted by routine platform maintenance.
+**Note:** The `standard-ha` plan runs multiple Redis instances on different machines, so that service is not interrupted by routine platform maintenance.
 The `standard` plan runs a single instance and will be briefly unavailable during platform maintenance; this plan should not be used for production applications.

 #### How to create an instance